MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/cookie/cookie-data-type.md

 ## Remarks

 The `Cookie` data type allows you to efficiently work with HTTP cookies.
 You can use the `Cookie` data type to send and receive cookies while sending HTTP requests.
 The `Cookie` data type provides methods to get and set the domain, expiration date, name, path, and value of a cookie.
 It also provides a method to check if a cookie is `Secure`.
+You can choose to automatically reuse response cookies in subsequent requests, handle cookies manually, or a mix of both.

 ## See also